MatBapst/IPA/README.md

 The new codes and launch files are in the package "seher"

+SIM BRANCH : working with a gazebo simulated ur5e robot.

 To launch the workcell setup :
 - build and source the repository
 - roslaunch seher workcell_setup.launch